WindVChen/V2M4/README.md

 ## Updates

+[**07/09/2025**] Benchmark Data Released.👋 We have released our evaluation dataset on [Google Drive](https://drive.google.com/drive/folders/1cv-GmODZ0eMGSh_aX8XKuFcRi6BOpUo0?usp=sharing).
+The benchmark consists of two folders:

+- **simple**: Contains 20 animation videos from Consistent4D, featuring objects with simple topologies and subtle movements.
+- **complex**: Contains 20 animation videos, each paired with its original 4D file (`.fbx`/`.blend`) sourced from Mixamo and Sketchfab.
+These samples cover larger-scale object motions and more complex topologies.

 [**07/04/2025**] Evaluation code released.

 [**06/30/2025**] 🎉 Code is now publicly released!
 We invite you to try it out.
 The released version includes several **NEW FEATURES** beyond the initial paper: